markjoshwel/compcards/README.md

 ## Importing into Anki

-Firstly, get the Anki Collection Package (*.colpkg) file over at the [Releases page](https://github.com/markjoshwel/compcards/releases).
+Firstly, get the Anki Deck Package (*.apkg) file over at the [Releases page](https://github.com/markjoshwel/compcards/releases).
 Or, alternatively, retrieve the latest release from the big shiny "Download" button at the top of the README.

 ### [Anki Desktop](https://apps.ankiweb.net/) (Windows 7/10+, macOS, Linux)

-TODO
+1. Import the deck through `File > Import`.
+2. Navigate and select the Anki Deck Package (*.apkg) file.
+3. You now are able to access the deck!

 ### [AnkiDroid Flashcards](https://play.google.com/store/apps/details?id=com.ichi2.anki)

-TODO
+1. Tap the three dots in the top-right hand corner.
+2. Tap on `Import`.
+3. Navigate and select the Anki Deck Package (*.apkg) file.
+4. You now are able to access the deck!

 ### [AnkiWeb](https://ankiweb.net/decks/)

-TODO
+1. From your phone or Desktop, sync to AnkiWeb
+2. You now are able to access the deck!

 ## Contributing